Architecting High-Performance Organizations.

 Founder & Principal, The HPC Network

-Eric Hoeppner is a senior human resources executive and transformation leader with more than three decades of experience helping organizations build the culture, systems, and capabilities that enable high performance.
-He has led major transformations in manufacturing, financial services, and healthcare—applying Lean and systems thinking to align strategy, structure, and talent so people and performance can thrive.
+Eric Hoeppner is a senior human resources executive and transformation leader with more than three decades of experience helping organizations build the capabilities required for sustained performance.
+He has led major transformations across manufacturing, financial services, and healthcare—applying Lean and systems-thinking principles to help leaders build organizations where performance is sustainable and scalable.

 His work is guided by three core principles: